daffainfo/ctf-writeup/2023/DeconstruCT.F 2023/README.md

 # DeconstruCT.F 2023
 CTF writeup for The DeconstruCT.F 2023.
-I took part in this CTF competition with the aseng_fans_club team (HCS x CCUG) and secured the 1st place out of 719 teams
+I took part in this CTF competition with the aseng_fans_club team (a merger between HCS (Institut Teknologi Sepuluh Nopember) and CCUG (Universitas Gunadarma)) and secured the 1st place out of 719 teams

 | Category | Challenge |
 | --- | --- |